Since when (and how and where) does the DAI exist?

 Here As The Centre Of The World

 From 2002 onward, under the directorship of Gabriëlle Schleijpen, the DAI's current experimental and in contrast to its given name, anti-nationalist profile and course structure started to be developed, leading to official MFA accreditation in 2007 and the succesful renewal of this status in 2014.The great advantage of the DAI's early years in Enschede was the relative disinterest of ArtEZ in the content development of the curriculum of such a minor entity: the recently amalgated ArtEZ University was entirely occupied with its own make-over as a major institution, amidst a lot of defiance against forced assimilation.
-This allowed DAI and its, by then already quite diverse international student and tutor body, to take time to freely experiment: to fail and to fail better.
+This allowed DAI and its, by then already quite diverse international student and tutor body, to take time to freely experiment: to fail and to fail better (with the aim of winning in the end :)).
 These were the days of DAI's two-year long project Here As The Centre Of The World.
 Its iterations in Beirut, Damascus, Diyarbakir, Khartoum and Taipei and Enschede (where the grand finale brought young artists from the 6 cities together), catapulted DAI into the world.

 Becoming Roaming Academy